dart-archive/www.dartlang.org/src/site/tools/index.markdown

 <a name="plugins"></a>
 <h2>Plugins</h2>

-Download the plugin for your favorite IDE or editor.
+Download the Dart plugin for your favorite IDE or editor.

 <div class="row">
   <div class="col-md-6">